demithetechie/demithetechie/README.md

 - I interned at Google as a STEP Intern in 2021 💻
 - I'm a musician (I play piano, violin, ukulele and I sing) 🎶
 - I have perfect pitch!
+- I'm currently part of a musical theatre group performing HMS Pinafore!

 💬 Ask me about:
-- Advice on getting into tech as a computer science student
+- PhD advice
+- Tech advice
-- General university advice :)
+- CS advice

 📫 How to reach me:
 I'm active on Twitter @demiaoshin.
 I respond faster on Discord: demiao